VEuPathDB/offprint/ReadMe.md

 - The user running offprint must have root privileges in /etc/sudoers with no password, e.g.
   - `%vmbulder ALL   = (ALL) NOPASSWD:ALL`
   - See note about the `vmbuilder` user below.
+- Many steps are run as other users (oracle) and those users need to be able to read `offprint` files.
+So install offprint in a world readable location.

 #### Recommeded